jonlpersson/ed-latimore/site/_posts/2022-12-02-what-happens-when-you-learn-to-fight.md

 He needed the mirror to serve as a reminder of the confidence he had earned with all of the rounds of hard sparring and hitting the heavy bag, or the mornings he’d gotten up to run 5 miles at 5 a.m. since he was 14 years old.

-Mythical level of confidence comes _after_ you put the work in.
+Mythical level of confidence comes *after* you put the work in.

-Renowned psychologist Albert Bandura called “mastery experiences” a fundamental building block for authentic confidence.[^1]
+Renowned psychologist Albert Bandura called “mastery experiences” a fundamental building block for authentic confidence.<sup><a class="footnote" rel="footnote" href="#fn:1">1</a></sup>

 Learning to fight brings a litany of challenges that you must overcome with your skill, will, and toughness.

 Becoming a martial artist is how you earn your confidence—nerves and self-doubt won’t get in your way as much in other parts of life.
 That little naysaying voice in your head gets quieter when you know you can count on yourself in something as scary and grueling as a fight.

 ## You will sharpen your mind and harden your body